jorgevallejo/clinic-tables-data/PEC3.md

 3. Probe questions
 ==================

-Basic numeric summary for the total number of cycles by clinic (withouth taking patient age into account):
+Basic numeric summary for the total number of cycles by clinic (without taking patient age into account):

     # Basic numeric summary